A post to help find the 5 key muscles in my Base-Line Theory of Human Health and Movement on your own body.

 EVERYTHING STARTS FROM YOUR BASE-LINE.

-Working with Base-Line (pelvic floor rectus abdominis) muscles gives us a connection to our linea alba (white line in Latin).
+Working with Base-Line (pelvic floor rectus abdominis) muscles gives us a connection to sensing the position of our linea alba ("white line" in Latin).

 The linea alba - our primary guide for body alignment.